Equality & Diversity

 Diversity Reference Group

 The Diversity Reference Group (DRG) meets on a regular basis and is representative of all our service areas.
 The aim of the group is to monitor the progress on the Equality Framework for Local Government, review Equality Impact Assessments (EqIA) (including checking Portfolio Service Plans decisions) sharing knowledge/ information about equality.
-The group is currently reviewing the new Equality and Diversity policy.
 Members of the group are all responsible for advocating and promoting the equality agenda back in their own service areas.

 Take a look at our Equality Champion job description which the group has developed (PDF Document 1.64MB)